-We will focus on stage lighting scope, stage lighting tool, lighting strategies, lighting location and lighting effects.
-Which amazes me how the lighting effects can take an average performance to new heights.
+Under the umbrella of stage lighting basics, we will focus on stage lighting scope, stage lighting tools, lighting strategies, lighting location and lighting effects.
+It amazes me how the lighting effects can take an average performance to new heights.
 On a relatively small budget (hire) or investment long term.

 With just a few hundred bucks, you will be able to create a unique experience that your fans will remember.

 Software is also fantastic for your front of house.
-Lights can be joined together, and a single device will switch and change colours light on a pre-programmed sequence.
+Lights can be joined together, and a single device will switch and change colours light in a pre-programmed sequence.

 The creative side of lighting instruments is the development of lighting.
-Which typically falling down to the task of a lighting designer.
+Which typically falls down to the task of a lighting designer.

 The lighting designer puts together the creative use of lighting and the technological equipment available to create a final look on stage.
 Here are some of our best ways to understand the nature of stage lighting.